PMI-XFORCE-2023/PMI-XFORCE-2023.github.io/README.md

 ## Developer Guide
-1. Download a copy of bowfolios-mobile.
+1. Download a copy of PMI-XFORCE-2023.
 You can download either using Github Desktop (recommended ) or by extracting the .zip.
 As the repo is currently private, please contact one of the developers to get the download.

 2. Run ``npm install`` to install the dependencies.

-3. You can run the project in two ways, using an emulator ([Android Emulator](https://developer.android.com/studio)) or through Expo.
+3. You can run the project in local or on the private server.

 ### Database Model
-For our database we used Firebase real-time storage and Firebase's Auth API to handle authentication for user creation and login.

-Our database is similar to the one implemented in [bowfolios](https://bowfolios.github.io/), where we provided pair-wise relations for all 3 primary collections: Profiles, Projects, and
- Interests.
-They were connected through primary keys such as email, project name, and interest name.

 ## Project Development History